Hamdalaye Well Rehab Project – Senegal

 The technician who is doing the renovation will return to provide maintenance and perform necessary repairs.
 The women’s group will supervise the use of the well.

-After the work is completed, 40 women from the women’s group will participate in training and rebuild the community garden.
+After the work is completed, 40 women from the women’s group will participate in training and rebuilding the community garden.

 As a result of this project, members of the community will have a safe and close water source, and will also be able to garden and provide much-needed nutritious foods for their families.